Legend-Master/docusaurus-plugin-native-ideal-image/README.md

 A docuaurus plugin for pre-processing images to multiple formats, sizes and low quality image placeholders, replacing [ideal-image](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-ideal-image)

-> Note: this is still working in progress

 ## Usage

 First install